 Furniture: we have lots of folding tables in two sizes, and plenty of modern padded vinyl chairs for comfortable seating.
 The hall is rated for up to 100 people, the main room is a spacious 160 square metres.
 Here’s our floorplan.
 We have a bluetooth (or plug in) speaker system for your use.
 We have a plug in microphone too, available on request.
 Please note that we don’t have wi-fi.
 O2 and Vodafone signals are available in the hall, although EE or 3 are unlikely to work. (there’s a big hill behind the village!)

-You can even run two sessions at once, as there’s a separate side room with its own tables – just add chairs as needed.
+You can even run two sessions at once, as there’s a separate side room with its own tables and chairs.
 Your hire fee gives you the whole building to yourself.
 When it is tea break or lunch time, we also have a serving kitchen with lots of cutlery and crockery, a boiling water tap and microwave.
-(Countertop oven available at a small extra charge) There is a small outside space at the back of the hall and you are welcome to take furniture out there as long as the weather is dry.
+(Countertop oven available at a small extra charge) Next to the kitchen is our newly refurbished bar/utility area.
+There is a small outside space at the back of the hall and you are welcome to take furniture out there as long as the weather is dry.

 We have a 17 space off-street car park, and the building is fully wheelchair accessible throughout – all on one level with a ramp at the entrance.
 We have ladies, gents and disabled toilet all with hot water hand wash and air hand dryers.
 The hall is double glazed throughout and all windows open for fresh air; we leave plenty of window keys for you.